-The Financial Conduct Authority (FCA) is the agency responsible for regulating the financial service industry, operating independently from the UK government.
-FCA aims to control financial institutions' behavior in the retail and wholesale sectors, such as stock exchanges, e-money institutions, banks, credit companies, and building cooperatives.
-FCA's regulations include the implementation of Customer Due Diligence (CDD) measures.
+The Financial Conduct Authority (FCA), an independent agency responsible for regulating the financial service industry, plays a crucial role in overseeing the behavior of financial institutions in both the retail and wholesale sectors.
+It oversees various entities such as stock exchanges, e-money institutions, banks, credit companies, and building cooperatives.
+The FCA's regulations include the implementation of Customer Due Diligence (CDD) measures.

 Additionally, the UK government's tax authority, His Majesty's Revenue and Customs (HMRC), is responsible for tax collection, border protection against illegal activities, and auditing employers' compliance with minimum employee wage requirements.
 The National Crime Agency (NCA) plays a significant role in combating extensive organized criminal activities within the UK.
 The NCA collaborates with local and international partners to fight against money laundering and counter-terrorist financing, imposing heavy penalties on individuals and institutions involved in such activities.

 Impact of Brexit on Money Laundering Regulations